abengelbrecht/Synth-JSON-Review-Data/README.md

 A small sample set is located in the sampl-data directory with 1k records for business, 5k for user and 10k for reviews.
 No check-in sample data.

-The schema files for all 3 are located in the schemas directory and can be used with the log-synth tool to generate larger data sets.
-Remember to increase the size of the foreign-keys for both business_id and user_id fields if larger record sets are used for business and user, this is very important to ensure proper correlation between the review records and the business and user records.
+The schema files for all 4 are located in the schemas directory and can be used with the log-synth tool to generate larger data sets.
+Remember to increase the size of the foreign-keys for both business_id and user_id fields if larger record sets are used for business and user, this is very important to ensure proper correlation between the review and check-in records and the business and user records.